-Mutations other than the Factor II or V Leiden Gene Mutation that may cause elevated prothrombin and/or increased risk of venous thrombosis are not ruled out by this assay.
+Mutations are other than the Factor II or V Leiden Gene Mutation that may cause elevated prothrombin and/or increased risk of venous thrombosis are not ruled out by this assay.

-Due to the unique nature of genetic susceptibility testing patients should receive pre-test and post-test counseling.
+Due to the unique nature of genetic susceptibility testing, patients should receive pre-test and post-test counseling.

 These tests are reported as: negative, heterozygous, or homozygous.

-For any questions please call the Department of Pathology and Laboratory Services at Ingalls Hospital (708) 915-5763.
+For any questions, please call the Department of Pathology and Laboratory Services at Ingalls Hospital (708) 915-5763.

 Ancillary Testing in Urinary Cytopathology: The UroVysion™ Test